yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-005_Verify_All_Input_Fields_Visible_Add_New_Address.md

 ---

 ## ✅ Expected Result
-- All mandatory fields for adding a new address should be visible on the form
+- All mandatory fields for adding a new address should be visible on the form:
-- All required fields are visible:
   - Country
   - Name
   - Mobile Number